 Trees and other vegetation are key contributors to approximately 20-30% of all electric service interruptions.
 Preventive pruning helps keep trees and power lines a safe distance apart.
 Areas where line clearance work is completed experience fewer outages and a significant improvement in electric reliability.

-Our vegetation management crews are trained in proper arboricultural pruning techniques which meet the standards set by the American National Standards Institute (ANSI).
-These techniques take into account the species and location of the tree in relation to the overhead wires as well as the overall health of the tree, site conditions, and regulatory requirements before beginning any trimming project.
+Our vegetation management crews are trained in proper arboricultural pruning techniques and take into account the species, growth rate and location of the tree in relation to the overhead wires, as well as the overall health of the tree, site conditions, and regulatory requirements before beginning any trimming project.

 Trimming trees near power lines is dangerous.
 PECO’s contractors are specially trained to work in close proximity to electrical conductors.
 If you require assistance with trees and vegetation, please submit a